Air quality research funding

 The David Bates Scholarship was established in 2008 to honour the memory of Dr. David Vincent Bates, who was one of the foremost international authorities on the health effects of air pollution.

-- At the discretion of the selection committee, the 2019/20 Robert Caton and David Bates Scholarships may be a single award or two separate awards to a total of $4,000.
+- At the discretion of the selection committee, the Robert Caton and David Bates Scholarships may be a single award or two separate awards to a total of at least $4,000.
 The minimum value of the scholarship will be $2,000

 The Elizabeth Henry Scholarship for Communities and Environmental Health was established in 2016 to honour the memory of Elizabeth Henry and her many contributions to the Fraser Basin Council and to communities across British Columbia.
 Elizabeth exhibited high ethical standards and integrity in her work, and she was committed to promoting dialogue and respectful collaboration among diverse stakeholders.
 Funded by the Fraser Basin Council, and by many friends, family members and colleagues who wish to remember Elizabeth and her work, an annual award of $2,000 will be provided to a graduate student working on research projects in partnership with B.C. communities that are addressing environmental health issues and promoting environmental sustainability through cooperative initiatives.